CapricanDRJ/HadesStarCommunityData/docs/corp/c710661fec52581acc50c1f8a96dfb2dc3e582cf877080c41714526c98cd7193/index.md

 ```
- Welcome Eternal Empire, laid back take your time.. it's a game right..
-I love White Stars, but getting a posse together's like pulling teeth.. so plz, a good show of hands & I'll start one 🖐️
+Welcome Eternal Empire, laid back take your time.. it's a game right.
+.
+I love White Stars, but getting a posse together's like pulling tee
+th.. so plz, a good show of hands & I'll start one 🖐️}
 ```
 ### Whitestar Bonus ❌